-I’ve ordered confused staff at the Shangri La hotel ‘Back to bed!’ after starting a minor fire in my sleep, driven a dinghy in my sleep, walked for miles around my own and alien cities in my sleep (always miraculously managing to find my way home, or even to a B&B I’d checked into hours earlier).
-Most memorably of all, I’ve woken on a 777 after a seemingly non-eventful flight, woozily congratulating myself on having slept the duration of the flight, to discover myself handcuffed and strapped tightly to an empty row of economy seats.
+I’ve ordered confused staff at hotels ‘Back to bed!’ after starting a minor fire in my sleep, driven a dinghy in my sleep, walked for miles around my own and alien cities in my sleep (always miraculously managing to find my way home, or even to an Air B&B I’d checked into hours earlier).
+Most memorably of all, I’ve woken on a 777 after a seemingly non-eventful flight, woozily congratulating myself on having slept the entire journey, to discover myself handcuffed and tightly strapped to an empty row of economy seats.
 My reaction was understandably furious.
-I had purchased a business class ticket.
+I had manically purchased a first class ticket.
 And here I was, trussed up in economy, remembering nothing, cast adrift in a sea of open mouths and pointed fingers.

 The cabin crew point blank refused my pleading requests to return to my original seat.
 I’d apparently caused quite a rumpus, refusing to return to my seat during turbulence, taking childish delight in being thrown around the aircraft like a grenade.
 My sleeping maternal instincts had inadvertently caused me to sit on a sleeping child.
 The child woke up.
 I didn’t.
 I’d repeatedly attempted to break into the cockpit, presumably to emergency land the plane myself.

 Unbeknownst to me, one of my fellow passengers had accused me of taking cocaine in the aisles to the cabin crew.
 Now, I’m no expert.
 But if I had wanted to snort cocaine on a plane in my sleep, and presuming that I’d been able to score in my sleep, I knew the aisles would be the last place I’d do it.
-So when the police boarded the plane to arrest me at Heathrow, I was 75% certain I had been wrongly accused.
+So when the police boarded the plane to arrest me at Heathrow, I was 80% certain I’d been wrongly accused.

 After rigorously – and painfully – searching my belongings and me for evidence of smuggled cocaine, the police branded me a liability and released me without charge.
 The cabin crew kindly apologized for their part in my arrest – and being British, I replied that the pleasure was all mine.
 All I needed now was a cup of tea and a nice tube of Anusol.

-My shrink tells me that one of the most effective medications to reduce sleepwalking is lithium.
-I should probably mention that since I’ve been diagnosed with a mild form of bipolar disorder and prescribed a small quantity of mood stabilizer, my sleepwalking misadventures have occurred less frequently (though just as severely when they do).
-Although I am, by now, an expert in (fake) laughing off my outrageous nocturnal meanderings, whenever I am forced to listen to someone’s excruciating account of My Life Asleep, the impact is mind-splintering.
+My shrink (but he’s a liar) tells me that one of the most effective medications to reduce sleepwalking is lithium.
+I should probably mention that since I’ve been diagnosed with bipolar disorder and prescribed a small quantity of mood stabilizer, my sleepwalking misadventures have occurred less frequently (though just as severely when they do).
+Although I am, by now, an expert in (fake) laughing off my outrageous nocturnal meanderings, whenever I am forced to listen to someone’s excruciating account of My Life Asleep, the impact is mind-shattering.